ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

 **Risk exposure**

 We will use maternal undernutrition as the exposure prevalence for the X-factor.
-Maternal undernutrition is a proxy for household food insecurity and other factors that have been suggested determinants of child malnutrition.
-[Na_2020]_ [Mohammed_2018]_

-The proportion of reproductive age women underweight is 0.188 for GBD 2020.
+We are using maternal undernutrition as a **proxy** for household food insecurity and other factors that have been suggested determinants of child malnutrition.
+[Na_2020]_ [Mohammed_2018]_ The proportion of reproductive age women underweight is 0.188 for GBD 2020.
+(Because this prevalence is lower than 20%, we will also use this exposure to target BEP for the maternal supplementation intervention).

 .. code-block:: python